Eisenwave/voxel-io/README.md

 ## Top-Level Structure

-All sources and headers can be found in `src/`.
+All sources can be found in `src/`.
+Headers can be found in `include`.
 `src/format` contains the readers/writers for various voxel formats.

 `src/3rd_party` contains third-party libraries.